radcamp/radcamp.github.io/NYC2020/RAxML_API.md

 # **RAxML** Phylogenetic Inference

-Create a new notebook inside your `/home/jovyan/ipyrad-workshop/` directory called `anolis-raxml.ipynb`.
+Create a new notebook inside your `/home/jovyan/ipyrad-workshop/` directory called `anolis-raxml.ipynb` by choosing **New->Python 3**, in the upper right hand corner.
 The rest of the materials in this part of the workshop assume you are running all code in cells of a jupyter notebook inside your binder instance.